r-cute/xdial/docs/manual/en/weather.rst

   #.
 Now you shall see weather data appear in the "Weather" interface on device, data will be sync-ed periodically.

 .. note::
-   | Currently the :xref:`limit <https://dev.qweather.com/en/docs/finance/subscription/#comparison>` on the number of weather data request per day for free subscription account is 1000.
-And the number of data requests for each device is ((60 / update_interval + 3) * 24) per day.
+   The number of weather data requests for each device is ((60 / update_interval + 5) * 24) per day, it's far less than the :xref:`free subscription limit <https://blog.qweather.com/announce/free-subscription-service-update>`
-   | That makes it possible to share the same key between 2 devices if both set update interval to 5 min, or 4 devices if update interval set to 10 min.

 \